 Sarah also served as an assistant professor of journalism at the University of Missouri-Columbia.
 Read more about Sarah here.

-To read and listen to Todd's stories, click here.
+To read and listen to Jack's reporting, click here.

 Michael Brindley, Newscast Producer/Reporter